 Background and rationale

 One of the methods used at the Centre for Human Drug Research (CHDR) to assess the effects of drugs on the central nervous system (CNS) is the quantification of resting state electro-encephalography (EEG).
 For the duration of a few minutes, the cortical activity is measured in subjects during periods with eyes closed and periods with eyes opened.
 These recordings are transformed to the frequency domain, and split into frequency bands.
-The total power per frequency band is then calculated and can be used as a measure describing the current state of the CNS.
+The total power per frequency band is then calculated and can be used as a measure to describe the current state of the CNS.

-One of the issues while recording EEG is that the amplitude of EEG signals are relatively low in comparison to, for example, background noise and other artefacts.
+One of the issues while recording EEG is that the amplitude of EEG signals is relatively low in comparison to, for example, background noise and other artefacts.
 Common artefacts in EEG recordings are caused by the propagation of ocular and muscular activity through the skull.
-Without correction of these artefacts, the calculated power spectrum will be contaminated by these artefacts.
-Ocular activity in EEG recordings generally results in an overestimation of the low-frequency components, while muscular activity is generally found in the high-frequency components.
+Without correction of these artefacts, the calculated power spectrum is contaminated by them.
+For example, ocular activity in EEG recordings generally results in an overestimation of the low-frequency components, while muscular activity is generally found in the high-frequency components.

-The current situation at CHDR is to try and detect parts of EEG which are likely contaminated by an artefact by applying Grubbs’ test for outliers.
-Contaminated parts are then rejected for further analyzes.
-As a result, the final endpoints are then based on fewer data-samples.
-Another strategy could be not removing the contaminated recording, but correcting it such that only the artefact is removed.
+Currently at CHDR, the Grubbs’ test for outliers is used to detect artefacts in EEG recordings, and the contaminated parts are rejected for further analyses.
+As a result, there may be a loss of relevant information since the final endpoints are then based on fewer data-samples.
+An alternative strategy could be not removing the contaminated recording, but use Machine Learning (ML) techniques for correcting it such that only the artefact is removed.
 Here, we propose a project in which an EEG cleaning techniques are studied.
 At the end of the project, one technique is implemented, validated, and operationalized within CHDR.

 Project goal